Skip to content

 🏖️

-Mallorca's north and east coasts are where the real magic lives — Cap de Formentor, Cala Mondragó, Coves del Drac, and the Tramuntana mountains.
+Mallorca's north and east coasts are where the real magic lives — Cap de Formentor, Cala Mondragó, the Caves of Drach, and the Tramuntana mountains.
 Spending all 4 days in the Bay of Palma resort zone is the most common and regrettable mistake.

 Not pre-booking the Sóller train or Caves of Drach

-Both are legitimately popular and sell out in high season.
-The vintage wooden train from Palma to Sóller runs a fixed schedule and fills up fast — book at least 48 hours ahead online.
-The Caves of Drach includes a timed underground concert; arrive without a ticket and you may wait hours.
+Both are legitimately popular and sell out in shoulder season.
+The vintage wooden train from Palma to Sóller runs a fixed schedule and fills fast — book at least 48 hours ahead online.
+The Caves of Drach includes a timed underground concert; arrive without a ticket and you may wait hours or miss the last slot.

 🌅